fareedqk/fareedqk.github.io/_pages/about.md

 With a solid grip on Flutter framework, I have developed a wide range of mobile applications for both iOS and Android platforms, delivering intuitive user experiences and robust functionality.
 I am always eager to take on new challenges and collaborate on exciting projects in the mobile app development and AI industry.

-📇 - Feel free me to contact me if any inquiries at <fareedqk@gmail.com>
+✉️ - Feel free me to contact me if any inquiries at <fareedqk@gmail.com>

+🔬 - You can find me on [Kaggle](https://www.kaggle.com/fareedcodes).
+Let's collaborate on projects, participate in competitions, or exchange knowledge within the Kaggle community.